lawpatch/au-ip_license/README.md

     - exclusive.
 - `Exception` - An exception to the licence.
 - `Royalties` - Whether any royalty payments are due.
 The licence may be royalty free, or it may specify royalty arrangements and amounts.
 If you do not say that royalties apply, or that the licence is royalty free, then whether royalties apply will just depend on the law and the IP that is licensed.
 - `Terms and conditions` - Any terms and conditions that apply to the licence.
-The Provison does not need to contain all the terms and conditions.
+The Provision does not need to contain all the terms and conditions.
 It may say that the licence is subject to the terms and conditions in the whole Agreement.

 ### Not Legal Advice